-Both appeals and complaints should be filed at the addresses or telephone numbers listed in section VI.B.
-HOW TO FILE AN APPEAL.
+Both appeals and complaints should be filed at the addresses or telephone numbers listed in this section.

 1. Member Representation

 A Member's authorized representative may file an appeal or complaint and participate in any part of the appeal or complaint process.
 Any notice referred to in this section will be provided to the Member or, upon request, the Member's representative.